IbrahimsDataVault/ProjectsShowcase/README.md

   ```
   <img width="440" alt="image" src="https://user-images.githubusercontent.com/123592482/215175883-5b0dafea-c691-4bb2-a4a9-3c111306ec8c.png">

+#### Table 2:
+Wrote a query to pull the total death count for each continent while filtering out specific values in the 'location' column ('income'(upper, middle, lower class), 'World', 'European Union' and 'International') that is displayed in the 'location' column.
+This query gives the total death count for continents and makes sure that the rows with 'income'(upper, middle, lower class), 'World', 'European Union' and 'International' are not considered in the final results.
  ```sql
  --2.
 Pull the 'total_death_count' for each continent in the location column while filtering out the income (upper, middle, lower class), World, European Union, and International rows that's displayed in the location column
 SELECT